 Need-based scholarships are available for Elon semester programs through the GEC.
 For additional information on scholarships or other funding for Study USA, view the Funding for Study Abroad page.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-The housing for the 2016 NYC program is still being determined but for 2015 it was with Educational Housing Services (EHS) at their third avenue residence.
-If housing is not at EHS for 2016, it will be equivalent to what was provdied by EHS.
-Each room was fully furnished with designer beds, desks, and wardrobes/dressers that maximize living space.
-Many of the rooms were equipped with private kitchenettes, and there are also two full-sized communal kitchens.
+All fall students participating in the Elon in NYC fall program will be required to live in EHS (Educational Housing Services) residence hall at 1760 Third Avenue, near 97th Street in Manhattan.
+This is an independently operated residence hall that houses university students from various universities as well as international students.
+Each room comes fully furnished with designer beds, desks, and wardrobes/dressers that maximize living space.
+Many of the rooms come equipped with private kitchenettes, and there are also two full-sized communal kitchens.
 Plus free high-speed Internet, TV with cable, refrigerator/microwave, and local phone service.

 Click "Apply Now" above.
 The application deadline is February 18, 2016.
 Interviews will be conducted when applications are complete.

 Students will participate in a series of MANDATORY pre-departure orientations during the semester prior to participating in a Study USA experience.
 These orientations will address issues of academic, logistical, financial, and personal preparation, as well as health and safety.

 Interested?
 Check out our student blog from years past.